-Both East and Southern Africa were once under British rule and as such you can expect English cuisine.
+Both East and Southern Africa were once under British rule and as such you can expect English cuisine on your African wildlife photography safari.
 The breakfasts usually consist of cereals and a hot English breakfast.
 Lunches are usually a variety of salads and there is always a meat option.
 Dinners are traditional English dinner affairs usually with a soup starter and freshly baked bread.
 The main course will usually be a roast of sorts, with accompanying vegetables.
 Dessert is usually a simple affair consisting of a baked pudding.
 You will not go hungry on an African wildlife photography safari and the biggest complaint about food is usually that there is too much!

 (A side note to mention is that between meals there are often not snacks readily available and breakfast is often only later in the morning.
 You might want to bring a few snacks or energy bars if you have a problem keeping your sugar levels up, especially for the early morning).